Ohio Shared Living

 OhioSharedLiving.com offers video that highlights the special relationships that make Ohio Shared Living so unique and so successful.

-Changes to the service will go into effect on October 1, 2017 when Ohio Shared Living will replace both Adult Family Living and Adult Foster Care.
+On October 1, 2017, Ohio Shared Living replaced the former Adult Family Living and Adult Foster Care services.

 The Ohio Shared Living service applies whether or not the caregiver is related to the person receiving the services of the caregiver.